-'Wry, readable and often astonishing ... nimbly combines breadth and sweep with fine-grained attention to detail.
-The result is a provocative and absorbing history of the United States' NEW YORK TIMES
+'Wry, readable and often astonishing...
+A provocative and absorbing history of the United States' New York Times

-America has always prided itself on being a champion of sovereignty and independence.
-We know it has spread its money, language and culture across the world – but we still think of it as a contained territory, framed by Canada above, Mexico below, and oceans either side.
+We know America has spread its money, language and culture across the world, but we still think of it as a contained territory, framed by Canada above, Mexico below, and oceans either side.
 Nothing could be further from the truth.

 "[A] smashing new book… fascinating"